hellosunking/Ktrim/README.md

 ---

-## Release of version 1.2.0
+## Release of version 1.2.0 ("Dragonboat")
 The author is pleased to release version 1.2.0 of Ktrim.
 The major improvements in this version are:
 1. Support `Gzip` compressed file as input (requires `zlib`; ~30% slower than plain text)
 2. Support quality trimming using a window, while not just 1 base
 3. Optimize tail-hits for paired-end data.
 Over-trim rate shows a 10-fold decrease (from 3.8% to 0.37%)
-4. ~20% performance improvement in most scenarios, while ~10% defict for paired-end muli-thread mode.
+4. ~20% performance improvement in most scenarios, while ~10% defict for paired-end multi-thread mode.

 ## Installation
 `Ktrim` is written in `C++` for GNU Linux/Unix platforms.
 After uncompressing the source package, you